Exabyte-io/documentation/docs/tutorials/electronic/electronic-density-mesh.md

 # Calculate Electronic Charge Density Mesh

 This tutorial page explains how to calculate and visualize the electronic charge density mesh based on [Density Functional Theory](../../models-directory/dft/overview.md).
-We consider crystalline silicon in its standard equilibrium cubic-diamond crystal structure, and use [VASP](../../software-directory/modeling/vasp/overview.md) as our main simulation engine during this tutorial.
+We consider crystalline silicon in its standard equilibrium cubic-diamond crystal structure, and use [Quantum ESPRESSO](../../software-directory/modeling/quantum-espresso/overview.md) as our main simulation engine during this tutorial.

 ## Create job